 The COVID-19 global pandemic is currently impacting all aspects of our business, as well as the global, national and local economies.
-It is likely that the continued spread of COVID-19 and efforts to contain the virus, such as quarantines or closures or reduced operations of businesses, governmental agencies and other institutions, will continue to cause an economic slowdown and possibly a recession, resulting in significant disruptions in various public, commercial or industrial activities and causing employee absences which could interfere with operation and maintenance of the Company's facilities.
+It is likely that the continued spread of COVID-19 and efforts to contain the virus will continue to cause an economic slowdown and possibly a recession, resulting in significant disruptions in various public, commercial or industrial activities and causing employee absences which could interfere with operation and maintenance of the Company's facilities.
 These circumstances have affected and will likely continue to adversely affect our operations, results of operations, financial condition and cash flows in the following ways: